lwanger/cooked_input/docs/README.rst

 After that, more advanced usage can be learned from the tutorial at: http://cooked-input.readthedocs.io/en/latest/tutorial.html

-Finally,, part two of the tutorial can be found at: http://cooked-input.readthedocs.io/en/latest/tutorial2.html
+Finally, part two of the tutorial can be found at: http://cooked-input.readthedocs.io/en/latest/tutorial2.html

 Change log
 ----------

-.. `CHANGELOG: CHANGELOG`_

-See the `CHANGELOG`__ for a list of changes.
+See the :doc:`CHANGELOG <CHANGELOG>` for a list of changes.

-__ CHANGELOG.html